chrede88/L1nkrTemplate/README.md

   hugo mod get -u github.com/Chrede88/L1nkr
 ```
 This might break your site, as these commits might not have been tested yet.

+---

+## Deploy on Github Pages
+You can very easily deploy your site using Github Pages.
+Included in this template is a Github Action workflow that will build and deploy your site to Github Pages automatically:+1:

+You can find the workflow here `./.github/deploymentWorkflow/buildDeploy.yml`.
+To use this, move it to `./.github/workflows/`.
+In this folder you'll find another workflow `testBuild.yml`.
+This workflow is not needed for anything, you can remove it if you want.

+The workflow is already set up and ready to go, but go through it and spend some time to understand what's going on.
+Otherwise, it'll always be this black box of magic that you can't fix when it breaks!

+Last step: Go to Settings -> Pages -> Build and deployment -> Set the Source to "Github Actions".

+Next time you publish a release this workflow will build and deploy your site :tada:

+Your site will be published to the following URL:
+`https://<username>.github.io/<repo>`, where `<username>` and `<repo>` is your Github username and the name of your repository.